Building generally intelligent robots that just work everywhere, out of the box.

 Hello, I am Mahi!

-I am currently a fifth-year Computer Science Ph.D. student at NYU Courant working with Prof. Lerrel Pinto.
+I am currently a đfinal-yearđ Computer Science Ph.D. student at NYU Courant working with Prof. Lerrel Pinto.

-I am focused on bringing robots into our homes.
-I research questions on the intersection of machine learning and robotics, primarily to build home robots that can perform everyday tasks by learning both from humans and on their own.
+I am focused on building generally intelligent robots that just work everywhere, out of the box.
+I research questions on the intersection of machine learning and robotics, primarily to understand the representation and data that will lead to, among others, home robots that can perform everyday tasks by learning both from humans and on their own.

-I am grateful for the 2023 Apple Scholars in AI/ML PhD fellowship for supporting my research.
-Recently, I was a visiting scientist at Fundamental AI Research (FAIR) at Meta with Ishan Misra.
+I am grateful for the Apple Scholars in AI/ML PhD fellowship for supporting my research.
+Previously, I was a visiting scientist at Fundamental AI Research (FAIR) at Meta with Ishan Misra.

-Right now, my research goal is to figure out how to get robots to cohabitate and collaborate with us in a household settings.
-If you are not a robotics person, think of it this way: I plan to retire when I can tell a robot to cook me khichuri, and it can just look up recipes on YouTube and cook it for me.
+Right now, my research focuses on figure out how to get robots to work with us in a household settings.
+If you are not a robotics person, think of it this way: I plan to build robots that I can tell a robot to walk into an arbitrary home, and cook me khichuri, and it can just cook it for me.

-Before this, I was at MIT, working on Robust Machine Learning with Prof. Aleksander Madry, where I got my Masters and Undergraduate degrees.
+In a previous life, I was at MIT, working on Robust Machine Learning with Prof. Aleksander Madry, where I got my Masters and Undergraduate degrees, and was a Silver medalist for Bangladesh at International Mathematical Olympiads.

 A few of my recent research projects.
 You can find a full list of my works on Google Scholar.